etal/cnvkit/doc/scripts.rst

     output file with a modified name -- the input files are not modified in-place.

-    Running this script is not necesssary for new analyses, but may help ease the transition for analyses that have already begun.
+    Running this script is not necessary for new analyses, but may help ease the transition for analyses that have already begun.

 guess_baits.py